Illinois Compiled Statutes

 those guaranteed by the "Mental Health and Developmental Disabilities Code", as

 (13) Maintenance of records pertaining to the admission, habilitation,

 and discharge of residents, and to the general operation of Community Living

 A Community Living Facility licensed under this Act must make reasonable efforts to have activated at all times the closed captioning feature on a television in a common area provided for use by the general public or in a resident's room, or enable the closed captioning feature when requested to do so by a member of the general public or a resident, if the television includes a closed captioning feature.

-If a Community Living Facility licensed under this Act does not have a television in a common area that includes a closed captioning feature, then the Community Living Facility licensed under this Act must ensure that all televisions obtained for common areas after the effective date of this amendatory Act of the 101st General Assembly include a closed captioning feature.
+If a Community Living Facility licensed under this Act does not have a television in a common area that includes a closed captioning feature, then the Community Living Facility licensed under this Act must ensure that all televisions obtained for common areas after January 1, 2020 (the effective date of Public Act 101-116) include a closed captioning feature.
 This Section does not affect any other provision of law relating to disability discrimination or providing reasonable accommodations or diminish the rights of a person with a disability under any other law.
 Nothing in this Section shall apply to televisions that are privately owned by a resident or third party and not owned by the Community Living Facility.

 As used in this Section, "closed captioning" means a text display of spoken words presented on a television that allows a deaf or hard of hearing viewer to follow the dialogue and the action of a program simultaneously.

 (Source: P.A.
 101-116, eff.
 1-1-20; 102-558, eff.
 8-20-21.)